Julia185/DORSAL_ADFA-LD/README.md

 # Internship Report

 The paper presenting this project, its methods and results is available to consult.
-You need to send an email to obtain it.